MayankVatsa-source/MayankVatsa-source.github.io/README.md

 Total Rides per Bike Type - calculated the total rides for members and casual separated by Bike type; used stacked column chart

-I also created a Google docs Notes list where I wrote down the exact steps for each month (had a checklist) and included my insights for each month